 © Andria Lo

-RACHEL KHONG is the author of Goodbye, Vitamin, winner of the California Book Award for First Fiction, and named a Best Book of the Year by NPR; O, The Oprah Magazine; Vogue; and Esquire.
-Her work has appeared in The New York Times Book Review, The Cut, The Guardian, The Paris Review, and Tin House.
-In 2018, she founded The Ruby, a work and event space for women and nonbinary writers and artists in San Francisco’s Mission District.
-She lives in California.
+Rachel Khong is the author of Goodbye, Vitamin, winner of the California Book Award for First Fiction.
+Real Americans, her second novel, was a New York Times bestseller.
+In 2018, Khong founded The Ruby, a work and event space for women and nonbinary writers and artists in San Francisco’s Mission District.
+With friends, she teaches creative writing as The Dream Side.
+She lives in Los Angeles.
 View titles by Rachel Khong

 About